Birdsville Track

-The Birdsville Track is a notable outback road in Australia.
+The Birdsville Track is an outback road in Australia.
 The 517 km track runs between Birdsville in south-western Queensland and Marree, a small town in the north-eastern part of South Australia.
 It traverses three deserts along the route, the Strzelecki Desert, Sturt Stony Desert and Tirari Desert.

 Originally the track was of poor quality and suitable for high-clearance four-wheel drive vehicles only, but it is now a graded dirt road and a popular tourist route.
 It is also used by cattle trucks carrying livestock.
-The track passes through one of the driest parts of Australia with an average rainfall of less than 100 mm annually.
-The area is extremely barren, dry and isolated, and travellers should carry water and supplies in case of emergencies.
+The track passes through one of the driest parts of Australia, with an average rainfall of less than 100 mm annually.
+The area is extremely barren, dry and isolated.
+Travellers should carry water and supplies in case of emergencies.

 History

-The track was opened in the 1860s to walk cattle from northern Queensland and the Northern Territory to the nearest railhead in Port Augusta which was later moved to Marree.
-The pioneering drover who is credited with establishing the track was Percy Burt.
+The track was opened in the 1860s to walk cattle from northern Queensland and the Northern Territory to the nearest railhead in Port Augusta, which was later moved to Marree.
+The pioneering drover credited with establishing the track was Percy Burt.
 Burt set up a store at Diamantina Crossing, today known as Birdsville, and used the path to bring cattle out of the Channel Country to the railhead at Marree that was completed in 1883.
-This stock route was at least 1000 km shorter than the alternative path to Brisbane.
+This stock route was at least 1,000 km shorter than the alternative path to Brisbane.

 By 1916 enough bores had been sunk into the Great Artesian Basin along the route that the movement of stock was much easier and safer than in earlier years.
 Bores were drilled at 40 km intervals.

-An isolated store along the track operated for several decades from the Mulka Station; the Mulka Store Ruins are listed on the South Australian Heritage Register.
+An isolated store along the track operated for several decades from the Mulka Station.
+The Mulka Store Ruins are listed in the South Australian Heritage Register.

-Over the years the Birdsville track became one of the country's most isolated and best-known stock routes as well as a mail route made famous by outback legend Tom Kruse.
+Over the years the Birdsville track became one of the country's most isolated and best-known stock routes, as well as a mail route made famous by outback legend Tom Kruse.
 Tom Kruse and the track were immortalised in The Back of Beyond, the 1954 documentary film made by John Heyer.
-Kruse's services ceased in 1963 to be replaced by an air service from Adelaide that started in 1970.
+Kruse's services ceased in 1963, replaced by an air service from Adelaide that started in 1970.

 In 2006, as part of the Year of the Outback, the Australian Governor-General, Michael Jeffery, travelled along the track in a 5-day event.

 The route was earmarked to be signed as part National Route 83 in the original plan of National Routes.
 It was to start in southern SA before travelling north through to far-north QLD.
 The route was never fully signed, the Birdsville Track being still largely unsealed.

 During the COVID-19 pandemic, the track experienced a boost in popularity among drivers taking the route to avoid New South Wales and possible quarantine.